Project

 Summary

-France and Slovenia, in partnership with Montenegro, are currently establishing a regional-scale training centre in Podgorica, with an European and strategic ambition.
-The WB3C will be operating at the premises of the Science and Technology Campus in Podgorica and its activities will benefit to the relevant administrations of the Western Balkans countries in support of their European perspective and EU approximation.
+France and Slovenia, in partnership with Montenegro, have established a regional-scale training centre in Podgorica, with a European and strategic ambition.
+The WB3C is operating at the premises of the Science and Technology Park in Podgorica, offering training for professionals in cybersecurity, the fight against cybercrime and cyber diplomacy.
+The Centre was officially inaugurated on 9th December 2024 and is in the process of becoming an international organisation.

 Details